HEALING PERSONAL APOCALYPSE

 As Americans, in fact, is it not a Messiah complex that is at the heart of our own cultural mythology?
 As cultural artifacts like the painting, The Apotheosis of Washington, show our Empire of Liberty, as Jefferson was fond of saying, has not been immune to its own Self-possession.
 There was plenty of enthusiasm for making Washington the first King of America.

 Though he did not become King George the 1st of America, he did become the first American God.
 The above images may offer an insight into some shadow work to be done in American Democracy.
-Washington be our first God unfortunately saddled democracy with Democratism.
+For Washington to be our first God unfortunately saddled democracy with Democratism.
 Democracy is much more difficult and requires citizens who have the inner organization to resist the masses who can avoid becoming possessed by the shadow of the Great Redeemer.
 I think Woodrow Wilson offers a sad case of this tragic tale of democracy turned Democratism.

 George Washington was asked and refused numerous times to become King of America.
 When he stepped out of power he said: